 A/B Testing is available on the Set-Up tab > Properties area of a mailing.
 Click Edit to select the type of test you want to perform.

-On the next page, select the type of testing you want to perform (the default is always None, unless specified by the sender).
+On the next page, select the type of testing you want to perform (the default is None).

 If you select Friendly From or Subject Line, the Envelope area displays to allow you to create both versions of either the friendly from or subject line.
 These are shown below:

 Testing a subject line is a very worthwhile exercise.
-The subject line remains a very important factor in whether a mailing is opened or not.
-It's definitely worth your while to do some testing.
+The subject line remains a very important factor in whether a mailing is opened.

 Testing one story at a time is a good approach if you're wondering whether the layout of the stories in your mailing could be improved.